 - the apprentice must submit a portfolio which they have developed during their onprogramme training period i.e. pre-gateway.
 It must be submitted at the gateway, in electronic form; - the format, structure and media of the portfolio must be agreed between the employer, the apprentice and the EPAO; - the portfolio content must be sufficient to evidence that the apprentice can competently apply the required knowledge, skills and behaviours that are mapped to Assessment Method 2 (Professional Discussion).
 There must be at least one piece of evidence relating to each knowledge, skill and behaviour mapped to assessment method 2.
 One piece of evidence can be referenced against more than one knowledge, skill or behavioural requirement.
-It will typically contain 20 pieces of evidence.
+A minimum of one piece of evidence and maximum of two pieces should be referenced for each grading cluster.
+For the cluster Modelling Practice 2, each of the three systems approaches being assessed should have one or two items of evidence.
 This is not a definitive list; other evidence sources are allowable.
 See under Portfolio Content below for more detail; - it should not include any methods of self-assessment aside from S9; - any employer contributions should focus only direct observation of evidence (for example witness statements) rather than opinions; - the evidence provided must be valid and attributable to the apprentice; the portfolio of evidence must contain a statement from the employer confirming this; - the portfolio of evidence must be submitted to the EPAO at the gateway point.